Siphon880gh/gsc-nodejs-backend/README-developers.md

 ```

 ### Test Files
-- `tests/ga4.test.js` - GA4 data source tests
+- `tests/gsc.test.js` - GSC data source tests
-- `tests/bigquery.test.js` - BigQuery data source tests
+- `tests/bigquery.test.js` - BigQuery data source tests (optional)
 - `tests/query-runner.test.js` - Query runner tests

 ## Troubleshooting

 ### Common Issues

-**GA4 Access Denied (403)**
+**GSC Access Denied (403)**
-- Check that your service account has access to the GA4 property
+- Check that your service account has access to the GSC site
-- Ensure the service account has "Viewer" or "Analyst" role
+- Ensure the service account has "Search Console" role
-- Verify the property ID is correct
+- Verify the site URL is correct

 **BigQuery Access Denied (403)**
 - Check that your service account has "Job User" and "Data Viewer" roles
 - Verify the project ID and dataset name
 - Ensure the dataset exists and is accessible

-**Property/Dataset Not Found (404)**
+**Site/Dataset Not Found (404)**
-- Double-check your property ID or project ID
+- Double-check your site URL or project ID
 - Verify the dataset name matches exactly
-- Ensure the property/dataset is in the correct Google Cloud project
+- Ensure the site/dataset is in the correct Google Cloud project

 **Invalid Query (400)**
 - Check that your metrics and dimensions are valid for the data source